PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 esac
 ```

-Once we have made these changes we need to commit them to our Github repository.
-If our Jenkins server was set to trigger on commit then a build will start automatically, otherwise we will need to navigate to the `webapp` project in Jenkins and manually trigger a build.
-Once this has completed let's check that the updates to our cluster were successful:
+Once we have made these changes we need to commit them to our GitHub repository.

+If our Jenkins server was set to trigger on commit then a build will start automatically.
+Otherwise we can navigate to the *webapp* project in Jenkins and manually trigger a build (refer to the *Creating a deployment pipeline* for details).

+Once the rebuild is complete we can check that the updates to our cluster were successful:

 ```sh
 $ kubectl get deployments